tibotix/RunDotNetDll/README.md

   --version                Show version information -?, -h, --help           Show help and usage information
 ```
+# Installation

+You can download pre-build binaries from the Releases page.

 # Credits
 This Project is inspired by the original [RunDotNetDll](https://github.com/enkomio/RunDotNetDll).